JoltonDsouza/AirInterview/README.md

 # AirInterview

-This document contains description and requirements for assignment for Airsquire computer vision position
+This document assignment requirement for Airsquire computer vision position

 ## Requirements

+Fork this project and create a pull request once finished the assignment.

 ## Goal

 1. Verify candidate's ability to work with point cloud data
-2. Verify candidate's ability to read documentation and implementation
+2. Verify candidate's ability to read documentation and implementation skill
 3. Verify candidate's ability to write clean and testable code

 ## Assignment

-Cylinder model segmentation using sample data.
-Fork this project to your own github repo and create a pull request once finished the assignment.
+### Cylinder model segmentation

+By using table_scene_mug_stereo_textured.pcd, find the cylinder inside the scene.

 ### Input